mousepawmedia/devdocs/network/source/network/nextcloud.rst

 * Many video files can be viewed directly via the built-in Video player.

-..
-IMPORTANT:: You should keep an eye on your file space quota.
+..  important:: You should keep an eye on your file space quota.
     See :ref:`nextcloud_quota`.

 ..  _nextcloud_files_managing: